Fruit: Aggregate fruits

 Detail of the raspberry flower: there is a clustering of pistils at the center of the flower.
 (A pistil consists of stigma, style, and ovary.)
 The stigma is the apical (at the apex) nodule that receives pollen; the style is the stem-like column that extends down to the ovary, which is the basal part that contains the seed-forming ovule.

-An aggregate fruit is also called an aggregation, or etaerio; it develops from a single flower that presents numerous simple pistils.
+An aggregate fruit, aggregation, or etaerio develops from a single flower that presents numerous simple pistils.
 Each pistil contains one carpel; together, they form a fruitlet.
-The ultimate (fruiting) development of the aggregation of pistils is called an aggregate fruit, etaerio fruit, or simply an etaerio.

-Different types of aggregate fruits can produce different etaerios, such as achenes, drupelets, follicles, and berries.
+Different types of aggregate fruits consist of multiple achenes, drupelets, follicles, and berries.